Industrial Gear Oil South Africa — ISO VG Selection Guide

 ISO 460 460 cSt 7 EP Slow-speed high-load gearboxes, bucket wheel drives, crusher drives, ball and rod mill gearboxes

 How to read your gearbox nameplate: Look for "ISO VG 220 EP", "AGMA 5 EP", "DIN 51517-3 CLP 220" or a brand approval like "Flender BA 7300".
-If you cannot locate this information, contact Orbit Industrial with the gearbox make, model and serial number — our technical team will confirm the correct specification.
+If you cannot locate this information, contact Orbit Industrial with the gearbox make, model and serial number.

 Industrial Application Guide